ingkebil/development/python/count_variants/setup_py.md

 There is a excellent guide for how to setup a package and create the setup.py [here][setup_guide].
 Lets continue with our example following @kennethreitz guide, please read the guide first.

-Copy `setup.py` from the guide and open it, if you done it right it should look like
+Copy `setup.py` from the guide and open it, if you do it right it should look like:

 ```python
 #!/usr/bin/env python